Choice Hotels: Loyalty program

 Choice Hotels' rewards program is called Choice Privileges.
 In order to earn points through the program, one must book a reservation by either calling a toll-free number, going online, or using their mobile app.
 Points are updated the day after the user's stay.
 To redeem points earned using the program, one must log in on Choice Hotels' website.
 Points can be redeemed for gift cards or airline mileage.
 Additionally, there is the option to redeem points through the use of their Co-Branded Credit Card which launched with Mastercard and Wells Fargo in February, 2023.

+Animal welfare

+In 2018, Choice Hotels committed to source 100% cage-free eggs by 2025.
+In 2025, animal activists criticized Choice Hotels for failing to meet this commitment.